 Table 4 represents a summary of actions that have been identified for improvement as part of the policy and program evaluation efforts.
-Improvement actions are further addressed in subsequent chapters as part of the master planning analysis process.
+Improvement actions are further addressed in in the Master Plan.

-Program Identified Policy Improvement Actions Identified Program Improvement Actions Overarching Utility Incorporate multiple objectives in the planning, design, and operation of the Utility Approach planning and policy decisions through an ecosystem framework Address specific guidance related to climate change and resilience Evaluate impacts of policies, planning, and decision making to ensure geographic and socioeconomic equality Identify metrics needed for tracking progress and future evaluation Review existing Guiding Principles and define terms like unwise uses in the floodplain and non-structural practices Develop prioritization criteria for CIP projects and establish a framework for prioritization Address coordination between Programs within the Utility and with other city departments like Transportation Develop standards and requirements for annual work plans Address racial equity in regulations, planning, and project prioritization
+Program Identified Policy Improvement Actions Identified Program Improvement Actions Overarching Utility Incorporate multiple objectives in the planning, design, and operation of the Utility Approach planning and policy decisions through an ecosystem framework Address specific guidance related to climate change and resilience Evaluate impacts of policies, planning, and decision making to ensure geographic and socioeconomic equality Identify metrics needed for tracking progress and future evaluation Review existing Guiding Principles and define terms like unwise uses in the floodplain and non-structural practices Develop prioritization criteria for CIP projects and establish a framework for prioritization Address coordination between Programs within the Utility and with other city departments like Transportation Develop standards and requirements for annual work plans Address racial equity in regulations, planning, and project prioritization Flood Management Program Proactively preserve and restore floodplains Define and map riparian areas Define and prioritize use of non-structural drainageway improvements Monitor effects of climate change on floodplain delineation and management Prepare flood response and recovery plans Restrict development on undeveloped high hazard zone properties Address risks and damages associated with floods larger than the 100-year flood event Review floodplain mapping standards to include increased risk and evaluate mapping approaches Identify how to evaluate success with flood education and outreach efforts Provide resources to socially underrepresented populations for preparedness and response Update emergency response plan for Utility Develop standardized guidance for flood mitigation plans and address flood protection levels based on drainageway Address future floodway maintenance needs Review existing floodplain regulations to determine what the balance should be between environmental, social, and individual property rights Explore effort required to further reduce CRS rating